Is Your Situation Eligible for a Medical Malpractice Lawsuit?

 Logo media

-How To Choose the Right Attorney
+How Do I Choose the Right Attorney?

+While personal referrals are often the best place to start when finding an attorney, state bar associations are also good resources for finding lawyers who practice in the field in which you require assistance.
 Most lawyers offer a free initial consultation; you should take full advantage of this as an informed consumer.
 Be prepared with a written list of questions, and make notes during the consultation to compare the lawyers on your list later.

 Essential questions to ask during this initial consultation include the following: